 Post By RelatedRelated Post

-Prevention through appropriate cultural methods is your first line of defense against weeds, but eventually there comes a time when you need to roll up your sleeves and get after them.
+Prevention through appropriate cultural methods, (cutting at the right height, fertilizing and proper drainage) is your first line of defense against weeds, but eventually there comes a time when you need to roll up your sleeves and get after them.
 On small areas, the old-fashioned approach is the best—pulling out by hand.

 Hand weeding may take a little bit longer than using selective herbicides, but it is a lot better than worrying about kids and pets getting into the toxic chemicals.
 But, does hand weeding really take that much longer?
 If you add up the time it takes to: